By Tim Lambert

 At the beginning of the 19th century Lewes a fair sized town.
 It grew rapidly in the early 19th century.
 However in the late 19th century growth slowed and Lewes became less important.

 During the 19th century there were a number of improvements to Lewes.
 In 1806 an Act of Parliament formed a body of men called Improvement Commissioners with powers to pave, clean and light the streets of Lewes.
-Lewes gained gas light in 1822.
+The town gained gas light in 1822.
 Lewes gained an electricity supply in 1901.

 However in 1836 8 people were killed by a snow avalanche in Lewes.